Justin-Insight/mymindteam.com/content/test/child/targeted-subject-testing-children.md

         * Have trouble taking notes and listening to information simultaneously.
         * Strongly dislike writing and/or drawing.
         * Experience problems with grammar.
-        * Struggle to write down thoughts and ideas in a logical sequence.&nbsp;
+        * Struggle to write down thoughts and ideas in a logical sequence.
         * Often lose energy or interest as soon as they start writing.
         * Often say words out loud while writing.
         * Leave words unfinished or omit them when writing sentences.